schellenberg/computerscience20/docs/_sources/Python/MoreAboutIteration/ImageProcessingPractice.rst.txt

 Half Red
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Write a program that sets each pixel's red intensity to be half of the original value.
-The green and blue intensities should remain the same as in the original image. *Note that if you do this in Thonny, you need to make sure you convert back into an integer after you divide!*
+The green and blue intensities should remain the same as in the original image.

  .. activecode::  practice_problem_half_red
     :nocodelens: